machadoborges1/scc-protocol/subgraph/README.md

-# Subgraph do Protocolo SCC
+# SCC Protocol Subgraph

-Este Subgraph é responsável por indexar os eventos e estados dos contratos inteligentes do Protocolo SCC, transformando os dados brutos da blockchain em uma API GraphQL facilmente consultável.
-Ele serve como a principal fonte de dados para o frontend (DApp) e para análises.
+This Subgraph is responsible for indexing the events and states of the SCC Protocol's smart contracts, transforming raw blockchain data into an easily queryable GraphQL API.
+It serves as the main data source for the frontend (DApp) and for analytics.

-## Visão Geral
+## Overview

-O Subgraph monitora os contratos principais do protocolo SCC (como `VaultFactory`, `SCC_USD`, `LiquidationManager`, etc.).
-Ao escutar eventos emitidos por esses contratos, ele persiste os dados relevantes em um banco de dados, que pode ser acessado via queries GraphQL.
-Isso permite que o frontend exiba informações atualizadas e históricas do protocolo de forma eficiente.
+The Subgraph monitors the main contracts of the SCC protocol (such as `VaultFactory`, `SCC_USD`, `LiquidationManager`, etc.).
+By listening to events emitted by these contracts, it persists the relevant data in a database, which can be accessed via queries GraphQL.
+This allows the frontend to display updated and historical information about the protocol efficiently.

-## Componentes Principais
+## Main Components

-Um Subgraph é definido por três arquivos principais:
+A Subgraph is defined by three main files:

-*   **`subgraph.yaml` (Manifesto):** Configura quais contratos monitorar, quais eventos escutar e quais funções de mapeamento executar.
+*   **`subgraph.yaml` (Manifest):** Configures which contracts to monitor, which events to listen to, and which mapping functions to execute.
-*   **`schema.graphql` (Esquema de Dados):** Define o modelo de dados (entidades) que serão armazenadas e consultadas via GraphQL.
+*   **`schema.graphql` (Data Schema):** Defines the data model (entities) that will be stored and queried via GraphQL.
-*   **`src/mappings/*.ts` (Arquivos de Mapeamento):** Contêm a lógica em TypeScript que processa os eventos da blockchain e os transforma em entidades definidas no `schema.graphql`.
+*   **`src/mappings/*.ts` (Mapping Files):** Contain the TypeScript logic that processes blockchain events and transforms them into entities defined in `schema.graphql`.

-## Desenvolvimento Local
+## Local Development

-Para configurar e rodar o Subgraph localmente:
+To set up and run the Subgraph locally:

-1.  **Pré-requisitos:** Node.js, pnpm, The Graph CLI e Docker/Docker Compose (para Anvil).
+1.  **Prerequisites:** Node.js, pnpm, The Graph CLI, and Docker/Docker Compose (for Anvil).
-2.  **Instalar dependências:**
+2.  **Install dependencies:**
     ```bash
     pnpm install
     ```
-3.  **Gerar código e construir:**
+3.  **Generate code and build:**
     ```bash
     graph codegen
     graph build
     ```
-4.  **Deploy local (com Graph Node local):**
+4.  **Local deploy (with local Graph Node):**
     ```bash
     graph deploy --node http://localhost:8020/ --ipfs http://localhost:5001/ --output-dir build scc-protocol-subgraph
     ```

-## Consultando o Subgraph
+## Querying the Subgraph

-Após o deploy e a sincronização, você pode consultar seu Subgraph localmente via GraphQL em `http://localhost:8000/subgraphs/name/scc-protocol-subgraph/graphql`.
+After deployment and synchronization, you can query your local Subgraph via GraphQL at `http://localhost:8000/subgraphs/name/scc-protocol-subgraph/graphql`.

-## Aprofunde-se na Documentação
+## Dive into the Documentation

-Para uma análise detalhada da arquitetura do Subgraph, seu modelo de dados, melhores práticas e fluxo de desenvolvimento, consulte a [documentação completa do projeto](../docs/README.md).
+For a detailed analysis of the Subgraph's architecture, its data model, best practices, and development workflow, refer to the [complete project documentation](../docs/README.md).